NCLEX Wednesday #9 – How to Tackle NCLEX Priority Questions

-This week, we’re focusing on priority questions, which appear often on the National Council Licensure Examination.
-Priority questions can be tough.
+This week, we’re focusing on NCLEX priority questions, which appear often on the National Council Licensure Examination.
+NCLEX priority questions can be tough.
 They’re meant to help you think critically, or to “think like a nurse,” which is a skill you will be using every day when assessing the needs of your patients.
-Using the right strategies when answering priority questions can help guide your decision-making toward the right answer every time.
+Using the right strategies when answering NCLEX priority questions can help guide your decision-making toward the right answer every time.

-As we mentioned in our NCLEX study tips post about delegation, you may not see priority questions when you take your exam, but they’re so common, you need to be prepared for them.
-So, without further ado, we present to you our weekly NCLEX study tip: advice on answering the tricky priority questions.
+As we mentioned in our NCLEX study tips post about delegation, you may not see priority questions when you take your NCLEX exam.
+However, they’re pretty common so you need to be prepared for them.
+Read on to learn more about this type of question and our best tips for tackling them.

 NCLEX priority-type questions often begin with phrases like “Which action should the nurse take first?” or “What is the priority nursing action?”
 The operative words here are “first” and “priority.”
 They’re tricky, because with questions like these, all answers are often correct actions.
 In the scenario, you may have to perform all of the actions, but these questions test your knowledge about which to perform before the others.
 Even if they all look like proper clinical actions, they may be, but one of these actions will take priority over the others.

 For more NCLEX study tips on how to tackle your exam, check out more helpful suggestions here: Test-Taking Strategies for the NCLEX.

 As you’re studying the answer options, the first thing you should do is consider them in light of three categories: client safety, the nursing process, and Maslow’s hierarchy of needs.
 Ask yourself: Which of these actions will immediately improve the patient’s safety?
 Considering the basic tenets of the nursing process, and remembering Maslow’s hierarchy of needs during the NCLEX, you can often narrow which action to take first on priority questions.
 This can make your deliberation over the options a lot less complicated.